HugCls/HugCls/README.md

-2023-12-13: "Nothing is particularly hard if you divide it into small jobs. " - Henry Ford
+2023-12-14: "The meaning of life is to find your gift.
+The purpose of life is to give it away." - Pablo Picasso